-• fourth, 98% to all units, pro rata, and 2% to the non-managing general partner, until each unit has received a distribution of \$0.66 per quarter.
-If cash distributions exceed \$0.66 per unit in any quarter, Inergy Holdings will receive increasing percentages, up to 48%, of the cash we distribute in excess of that amount.
+• fourth, 98% to all units, pro rata, and 2% to the non-managing general partner, until each unit has received a distribution of \$0.33 per quarter.

+If cash distributions exceed \$0.33 per unit in any quarter, Inergy Holdings will receive increasing percentages, up to 48%, of the cash we distribute in excess of that amount.
 We refer to Inergy Holdings' right to receive these higher amounts of cash as "incentive distribution rights."
-Because our quarterly cash distributions currently exceed \$0.66 per unit, Inergy Holdings is currently receiving its incentive distribution rights.
-Subordination periods The subordination period will end once we meet the financial tests in the partnership agreement, but it generally cannot end before June 30, 2006 with respect to the senior subordinated units and June 30, 2008 with respect to the junior subordinated units.
+Because our quarterly cash distributions currently exceed \$0.33 per unit, Inergy Holdings is currently receiving cash distributions in accordance with its incentive distribution rights.

+The subordination period will end once we meet the financial tests in the partnership agreement, but it generally cannot end before June 30, 2006 with respect to the senior subordinated units and June 30, 2008 with respect to the junior subordinated units.

 When the applicable subordination period ends, all remaining senior subordinated units or junior subordinated units, as applicable, will convert into common units on a one-for-one basis.
 Once all subordinated units have been converted into common units, the common units will no longer be entitled to arrearages.

-Early conversion of subordinated units If we meet the applicable financial tests in the partnership agreement for any quarter ending on or after June 30, 2004, 828,342 senior subordinated units will convert into common units.
-If we meet these tests for any quarter ending on or after June 30, 2005, an additional 828,342 senior subordinated units will convert into common units.
-The early conversion of the second 828,342 senior subordinated units may not occur until at least one year after the early conversion of the first 828,342 senior subordinated units.
-If we meet the applicable financial tests in the partnership agreement for any quarter ending on or after June 30, 2006, 143,136 junior subordinated units will convert into common units.
-If we meet these tests for any quarter ending on or after June 30, 2007, an additional 143,136 junior subordinated units will convert into common units.
-The early conversion of the second 143,136 junior subordinated units may not occur until at least one year after the early conversion of the first 143,136 junior subordinated units.
-Notwithstanding the foregoing, all outstanding junior subordinated units may convert into common units on a one-for-one basis on or after June 30, 2006, if we have paid a distribution of at least \$2.80 on each outstanding unit for each of the three preceding non-overlapping four-quarter periods, all of the senior subordinated units have been converted into common units, and we have met other applicable financial tests in the partnership agreement.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through December 31, 2005, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be no more than 20% of the cash distributed to you with respect to that period.
+We met the applicable financial tests described in our partnership agreement for the three consecutive non-overlapping four-quarter periods ending June 30, 2004.
+On August 13, 2004, we completed the conversion of 1,656,684 senior subordinated units into common units.
+If we meet these tests for any quarter ending on or after June 30, 2005, an additional 1,656,684 senior subordinated units will convert into common units.
+The early conversion of the second 1,656,684 senior subordinated units may not occur until at least one year after the early conversion of the first 1,656,684 senior subordinated units.

+If we meet the applicable financial tests in the partnership agreement for any quarter ending on or after June 30, 2006, 286,272 junior subordinated units will convert into common units.
+If we meet these tests for any quarter ending on or after June 30, 2007, an additional 286,272 junior subordinated units will convert into common units.
+The early conversion of the second 286,272 junior subordinated units may not occur until at least one year after the early conversion of the first 286,272 junior subordinated units.

+Notwithstanding the foregoing, all outstanding junior subordinated units may convert into common units on a one-for-one basis on or after June 30, 2006, if we have paid a distribution of at least \$1.40 on each outstanding unit for each of the three preceding non-overlapping four-quarter periods, all of the senior subordinated units have been converted into common units, and we have met other applicable financial tests in the partnership agreement.

+Subordination periods

+Early conversion of subordinated units

+Estimated ratio of taxable income to Distributions

+We estimate that if you own our common units purchased in this offering through December 31, 2005, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be no more than 20% of the cash distributed to you with respect to that period.
 Please read "Tax Considerations" in the prospectus supplement for the basis of this estimate.

-Nasdaq National Market symbol NRGY
+Nasdaq National Market symbol

+NRGY